jaimeyzv/angular-feture-based-architecture/README.md

 ## 📝 Overview

-Angular v20 reinforces the shift toward a more modular, scalable, and maintainable development model by embracing **standalone components** and promoting a **feature-based architecture**.
-This modern approach streamlines the developer experience, enhances performance, and encourages better separation of concerns.
+Angular v20 continues to evolve toward a more **modular**, **scalable**, and **maintainable** application model by embracing **standalone components** and promoting a feature-based architectural approach.
+These advancements streamline the development process, improve runtime performance, and foster a clear separation of concerns.

-This project demonstrates how to structure an Angular application using **Feature-Based Architecture**, while integrating **Tailwind CSS** to deliver a sleek, responsive UI with a focus on great user experience.
-It aims to serve as a reference implementation for developers seeking clean and scalable frontend solutions.
+This project showcases how to structure a modern Angular application using **Feature-Based Architecture**, integrated with **Tailwind CSS** for building a responsive and visually appealing user interface.
+It serves as a reference implementation for developers aiming to build maintainable, enterprise-grade frontend applications using the latest Angular standards.

 <p align="center">
   <a